 A general season overview for Jr. FLL and FLL includes;

-- July to November – Season begins
+- July to October - Season recruitment

-- September – FLL Challenge released
+- Late August - FLL Challenge released

 Coaches do NOT need any prior experience or technical expertise, only the willingness to acquire basic knowledge of the program and the excitement to ask the girls questions and watch them go!
 If you are interested in being on a team or being a coach, please e-mail our STEAM Program Manager.

 FIRST Tech Challenge (FTC) / FIRST Robotics Challenge (FRC)